cole-thompson/OpenGLExperiments/README.md

 #   OpenGLExperiments
 My experiments with OpenGL and my basic starter files for working with graphics.
-Done in C with OpenGL, GLM for math and matrices, GLEW for extension handling, and GLFW for handling windows/ user inputs.
+Done in C/C++ with OpenGL, GLM for math and matrices, GLEW for extension handling, and GLFW for handling windows/ user inputs.
+There are executables in the Debug folder (the shaders folder must be in same directory).

 #   Project Descriptions:
 # BasicWindow